-These are just a few of the major challenges currently facing fleet decision-makers, which prompted the launch of this year's Hit for Six: Confronting Today's Fleet Issues conference.
+The major challenges currently facing fleet decision-makers have prompted the launch of this year's Hit for Six: Confronting Today's Fleet Issues conference.
 It will be chaired by Tony Leigh, chairman of the Association of Car Fleet Operators.
 Here we present a run-down of who will be speaking at the big event together with details of how you can obtain tickets.

 What does the future hold for fleet decision-makers?
 This session helps the industry with some crystal ball gazing, including a look at what the year ahead holds for used car values.

-Among the speakers is Martin Ward, national research manager for industry expert CAP, who will address future issues facing the used car market.
+Among the speakers is Mark Norman, managing editor, future data, for industry expert CAP, who will address future issues facing the used car market.
 The session will also address the wider world of transport and look at major issues that might affect fleet decision-makers, such as the spread of congestion charging.

 MOST companies now offer a cash alternative to the company car, but that doesn't mean they have introduced the most effective or cost-efficient policy.

 Among the speakers is Gary Hull, director of human resources at PricewaterhouseCoopers.
-The session will look at the costs involved and the wide variety of choice open to companies that want to introduce an alternative to the company car, ranging from simply offering a cash lump sum, to the latest structured personal leasing schemes.
+The session will look at the costs involved and the choices open to companies that want to introduce an alternative to the company car.

-Risky Business will address all these issues and ask key questions, such as when might a company be investigated by police following an accident involving company drivers.
+Risky Business will address these issues and ask key questions, such as when might a company be investigated by police following an accident.

 David Rawlings, senior manager at Deloitte and Touche, will be among the expert speakers addressing the key issues fleets must look at and how they can reach a decision.